14 Best Beaches in Indonesia

 2. Pink Beach, Komodo Island

-Most tourists visit Komodo Island in search of the destination's eponymous dragons — the largest lizards in the world.
-The species has been protected since 1980 at the island's Komodo National Park, a UNESCO World Heritage Site that welcomes tens of thousands of tourists every year.
+Most tourists visit Komodo Island in search of the destination's eponymous dragons – the largest lizards in the world.
+The species has been protected since 1980 at the island's Komodo National Park, a UNESCO World Heritage Site that welcomes up to 50,000 visitors every year.
+Expect to pay an entry fee to visit this special place.

 But Komodo Dragons aren't the only attraction on this island.
 The destination is also home to one of the best beaches in Indonesia, Pink Beach.
 The area gets its name from its flamingo-pink sand that looks like something in a Dr. Seuss story.
 Its rare blushing color comes from the red shells of tiny coral insects known as foraminifera that mix with white sand, giving the beach its eye-popping pink tint.